 Celtic 'paying for Rangers' absence', says Albert Ferrer

-The former Vitesse manager was reacting to Celtic's 6-1 Champions League hammering by Barcelona in Spain.
+The former Vitesse manager was reacting to Celtic's

 "Because they compete in the Scottish league without Rangers lately, probably the level has dropped a little bit," Ferrer told BBC Scotland.